DimaKav/dimakav.github.io/index.md

 ![](heatmap_gif_small.gif)

 I wanted to find out what types of drugs people are on and why they are on them.
 To begin answering this question, I cleaned, explored, and visualized 10 years of Medicaid data.
-Surprising discovery: Florida has a low rate of prescriptions in comparsion to other highly populated states.
+Key insights: raw Medicaid data is a mess, graphs can be deceiving, Hydrocodone is the number one most prescribed drug, ever.
 [Code.](https://github.com/DimaKav/Data_storytelling_project/blob/master/Exploring_All_Medicaid_Data.ipynb)

 #### 2. An Analysis of Florida's Low Prescription Rates in People Enrolled in Medicaid (in progress)